hmov110/Watch-Face-Studio-Faces/README.md

 # Watch-Face-Studio-Faces
 Watch faces in Watch Face Studio for Wear OS Devices

 Recreations of watchfaces that I used in Watchmaker.
-With an upgrade to a Galaxy 7 watch and Wear OS updates, Watchmaked stopped working.
+With an upgrade to a Galaxy 7 watch and Wear OS updates, Watchmaker stopped working.
 I have recreated several of the watches I used to use in watch face format using Watch Face Studio (Samsung).
 As a Disney fan, most of these are Disney related watches originally downloaded and used in Watchmaker.
 I did not create most of these, though a few, I did.
 I have tried to include the ID of the author if I have it but many of these were downloaded from the community on G+ some time ago.
-I initally used an Moto 360, then an LG watch and a Samsung Galaxy 4 and 7.
+I initally used a Moto 360, then an LG watch and a Samsung Galaxy 4 and 7.
 Not all are complete conversions; some things I have not figured out how to duplicate in WFS.
 Some things I'm not intrested in duplicating!
 The basics should be there though.

 Watch Face Studio is needed.
 Save wfs file.